A crucial trait to reaching financial freedom: The ability to see how all the parts of your financial life fit together.

 Start with the big picture: Your balance sheet.

 This will inform you of your overall worth.
-List your assets (eg your savings, your investments, your home value).
-List your liabilities.
-Subtract the 2 to see your net worth.
+List your assets ( savings, investments, home value).
+Then, list your liabilities.
+Subtract the 2 to get your net worth.

 Start with your monthly take home pay.